telerik/kendo-react/README.md

 ## Useful Links

-* [Roadmap](https://www.telerik.com/kendo-react-ui/roadmap/) — See what’s coming to KendoReact.
+* [Roadmap](https://www.telerik.com/kendo-react-ui/roadmap/?utm_medium=referral&utm_source=github&utm_campaign=kendo-ui-react-trial-gh-public-readme) — See what’s coming to KendoReact.
-* [Changelog](https://www.telerik.com/kendo-react-ui/components/changelogs/ui-for-react/) — A full list of what’s changed in KendoReact releases.
+* [Changelog](https://www.telerik.com/kendo-react-ui/components/changelogs/ui-for-react/?utm_medium=referral&utm_source=github&utm_campaign=kendo-ui-react-trial-gh-public-readme) — A full list of what’s changed in KendoReact releases.
-* [Resources hub](https://www.telerik.com/kendo-react-ui/resources/) — A helpful list of KendoReact tutorials, blogs, videos, and more.
+* [React Resources hub](https://www.telerik.com/kendo-react-ui/resources/?utm_medium=referral&utm_source=github&utm_campaign=kendo-ui-react-trial-gh-public-readme) — A helpful list of KendoReact tutorials, blogs, videos, and more.
-* [Support hub](https://www.telerik.com/kendo-react-ui/support/) — Technical resources and how-to articles.
+* [Support hub](https://www.telerik.com/kendo-react-ui/support/?utm_medium=referral&utm_source=github&utm_campaign=kendo-ui-react-trial-gh-public-readme) — Technical resources and how-to articles.
-* [Virtual Classroom](https://learn.telerik.com/learn/course/external/view/elearning/14/kendoreact) — On-demand technical training, free with a trial or license.
+* [Virtual Classroom](https://learn.telerik.com/learn/course/external/view/elearning/14/kendoreact?utm_medium=referral&utm_source=github&utm_campaign=kendo-ui-react-trial-gh-public-readme) — On-demand technical training, free with a trial or license.
-* [Pricing](https://www.telerik.com/kendo-react-ui/pricing/) — Learn more about what you get with a KendoReact license.
+* [Pricing](https://www.telerik.com/kendo-react-ui/pricing/?utm_medium=referral&utm_source=github&utm_campaign=kendo-ui-react-trial-gh-public-readme) — Learn more about what you get with a KendoReact license.
+* [React Blogs](https://www.telerik.com/blogs/tag/react?utm_medium=referral&utm_source=github&utm_campaign=kendo-ui-react-trial-gh-public-readme) — Explore many helpful expert-written blogs and tutorials on everything React, including KendoReact-specific guides.
-* [React Wednesdays](https://www.telerik.com/react-wednesdays) — A weekly chat show with the best and brightest from the React world, hosted by KendoReact Developer Advocate TJ VanToll.
+* [React Wednesdays](https://www.telerik.com/react-wednesdays?utm_medium=referral&utm_source=github&utm_campaign=kendo-ui-react-trial-gh-public-readme) — A weekly chat show with the best and brightest from the React world, hosted by TJ VanToll.

 ## Licensing

 KendoReact is a commercial UI library.
 You will need to install a license key when adding the package to your project.
-For more information, please refer to the [KendoReact My License page](https://www.telerik.com/kendo-react-ui/my-license/).

 To receive a license key, you need to either purchase a license or register for a free trial.
 Doing so indicates that you accept the KendoReact License Agreement.
+For more information, please refer to the [KendoReact My License page](https://www.telerik.com/kendo-react-ui/my-license/?utm_medium=referral&utm_source=github&utm_campaign=kendo-ui-react-trial-gh-public-readme).

-The 30-day free trial gives you access to all the KendoReact components and their full functionality.
+The 30-day free trial gives you access to all KendoReact components and their full functionality.
 Additionally, for the period of your license, you get access to our legendary technical support provided directly by the KendoReact dev team!